 Project Leadership & Team

 Since 2007, Daniels has maintained a scholarly blog, RacismReview (with Joe R. Feagin), which regularly gets 200,000 unique visitors each month and has received well over two million visitors since it began.
 Her current work focuses on the ways gender, sexuality, race, and political economy influence feminist blogging; a recent piece about this research appears in the edited volume, Cyberfeminism 2.0 (Peter Lang, 2012).
-She has been awarded an Andrew W. Mellon Fellowship for 2012-2013.
+You can find her research on Academia.edu.
+She was awarded an Andrew W. Mellon Fellowship for 2012-2013.
 Forbes magazine recently named her one of “20 Inspiring Women to Follow on Twitter.”
+In September, 2013, her post at the LSE Impact blog, “From Tweet to Blog Post to Peer-Review: How to be a Scholar Now,” was viewed more than 5,000 times in the first month.
 She can be found on Twitter @JessieNYC.

-Matthew K. Gold (Co-Principal Investigator)
+Matthew K. Gold